Alden Mason (artist): Late-career 1990s – 2013

 In the 1990s, Mason branched out from Big Heads and began to depict the full body, where his figures appear to dance.
 The sketchy black outline of each character gives the feeling that they are jiving to Mason's symphony of texture and color.
 Experimenting with acrylic paint application, Mason took the raised line of the Squeeze Bottle pieces, his drawings, Big Heads, and a chop stick; and combined them resulting in a less precise line.
 Mason sketched with the chopstick on canvas, smudging the black or white line and adding splashes of vibrant color; he then filled in the backgrounds with a monochromatic palette on a scale averaging 60" x 50".
 Figure focused work occupied Mason during his later career.
 His studio was filled with "bird watching books, some tribal carvings from halfway around the globe, and a couple of framed carcasses of six inch long bugs."
 For Mason, each painting told a story of his travels friends, family, or of the lore of his home region the Pacific Northwest.

 The free-formed garish figures and spirit birds of Mason's earlier works made their transition to contemporary pieces; depicted in a new medium.
 His later artworks were composed on a foundation of watercolor in the style of Burpees.
 The watercolor was visible through an application of thick oil stick and India ink that formed windows in the shape of big heads.
 Mason's last work covered the entire paper with design.
 "Each new painting promises to better translate his observations into a painterly language…I am [continually] reminded that his lack of complacency keeps him vital."

 Mason died on February 6, 2013, in Seattle, Washington at the age of 93.
+He was remembered by the Seattle Times as, "a vivid splash of color in the Northwest art world."